EPFL-LAPD/SCITAS_drtvam/README.md

 ## Optimize a new patterns
-* Copy a folder, on the cluster do:`cp FVR02 FVR03`.
+* Copy a folder, on the cluster do:`cp -r FVR02 FVR03`.
 * `nano FVR03/config.json` and adapt values, then do `CTRL+X` save
 * `sbatch optimize.sh FVR03/config.json`